Melissa Gorga Confirms ‘RHONJ’ Season 10 Will Expose Things Teresa Giudice Has Been ‘Hiding’

 “There’s a lot of arguments that you would never suspect are coming,” Gorga explained.

-Also during the interview with Hollywood Life, Gorga offered an update on Giudice, telling the outlet that she has been doing “good” and confirming that she and their family were expecting to get answers about the fate of Joe Giudice in the coming weeks.
+Also during the interview with Hollywood Life, Gorga offered an update on her sister-in-law, telling the outlet that she has been doing “good” and confirming that she and their family were expecting to get answers about the fate of Joe Giudice in the coming weeks.

 Although an official ruling in regard to Joe’s potential deportation has not been made, he was allowed to return home to Italy to await the court’s decision in October.